brodokk/jellyfin2txt/README.md

 # jellyfin2txt

-Simple API for NeosVr for getting movies and series from a jellyfin server.
+Simple API for Resonite for getting movies and series from a jellyfin server.

 Note: Like Jellyfin the developers of the server and the clients are not responsible of what **YOU** are doing with this tools.

-The issues for the repository handle both this server and the NeosVR client.
+The issues for the repository handle both this server and the Resonite client.

 ## Installation